Gregory Rohde

 Gregory Lewis Rohde (born November 7, 1961) is an American former government official who served as the Assistant Secretary for Communications and Information at the United States Department of Commerce, and Administrator of the National Telecommunications and Information Administration during the administration of President Bill Clinton.
+Following his role in the Clinton Administration, Rohde founded e-Copernicus, a lobbying firm based in Washington, D.C.

 Early life and education

 Rohde was born on November 7, 1961, in Pierre, South Dakota.
 He graduated from Century High School in Bismarck, North Dakota in 1980 and attended the University of Colorado Boulder and North Dakota State University on a track and cross-country scholarship.
 He received a Bachelor of Science in education with majors in Philosophy and Sociology from North Dakota State University in 1985 and a Bachelor of Sacred Theology from the Catholic University of America in 1988.

 Career

 Early career

 Rohde began his career as an educator, teaching social justice classes at a Catholic High School in Washington, D.C.
 He was active in politics, and was the campaign manager for Nicholas Spaeth's 1992 race for Governor of North Dakota.

 During the Presidential transition of Bill Clinton, Rohde, served as a Team Coordinator for the Health Care Financing Administration section of the Clinton-Gore Transition Team.

 He worked as a longtime senior aide and advisor to U.S. Senator Byron Dorgan, where he handled matters before the United States Senate Committee on Commerce, Science, and Transportation.
 Rohde contributed to the Telecommunications Act of 1996 and the Internet Tax Freedom Act.